feddykip/Delani-studio/README.md

 ### license
 MIT License

-Copyright (c) 2021 Ferdinand Kiplangat
+Copyright (c) 2021 Ferdinand Kipla

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal